 Howler is a simple “PR outreach as a service” product; a productized alternative to $5k/mo PR agencies that will rip you off, especially in the early stages.

-First Promoter is an easy way to manage affiliates and referrals.
-Launch your own affiliate and referral program in minutes.
-Quick integration with Stripe, Recurly, Braintree, Chargebee or with our API.
+Rewardful is an easy way to manage affiliates and referrals.
+Launch your own affiliate and referral program in minutes with Stripe.
+Affordable and has a plan for every stage of business.

 FOMO is a code snippet you place on your website that appears periodically to notify viewers of conversion activity on the page they’re viewing.
 Users will see how many people are viewing the page, who just signed up, and many other cool features.
 FOMO is a must-have for any website getting a decent amount of traffic.